punitkatiyar/css-master/01.get-start-css/readme.md

+# CSS Selectors

-# CSS selectors are used to select and apply styles to specific HTML elements.
+**CSS selectors are used to select and apply styles to specific HTML elements.**

 > Element Selector: This selector targets all instances of a specific HTML element on the page.